Skip to main content

 Example Scenarios

 • Service Group Revenue Analysis: Group your invoices by Service Group and pivot by month to see how much revenue each service group has generated over time.
-This can help you identify which services are driving the most revenue and which may need more attention.

 • Monthly Revenue Tracking: Pivot your invoices by the invoice date on a monthly basis to track your revenue month by month.
-This is particularly useful for spotting seasonal trends or the impact of marketing campaigns.

 • Cost Center Performance Review: Group invoices by Cost Center and pivot by week to evaluate the performance of different departments or projects.
 This helps in identifying which areas are staying within budget and which ones may require additional resources.